brave/browser-laptop/docs/state.md

     brave: {
       versionInformation: {
         [name]: string
-      } // map of property name to version. used on about:brave. not persisted (removed on save) },
+      }, // map of property name to version. used on about:brave. not persisted (removed on save)
+      arch: string
+    },
     history: {
       entries: [object] // used on about:history. not persisted (removed on save)